GOAL: To inspire an increased interactive attention span.

-Print out a large picture of one of your child’s favorite characters (Thomas the Tank, Barney, Micky etc).
+PREPARATION: Print out a large picture of one of your child’s favorite characters (Thomas the Tank Engine, Barney, Mickey etc.).
 Laminate the picture (to make a sturdy re-usable game) and cut into pieces to make a puzzle.
 When you enter the room put the pieces up on the shelf.